 One in six UBalt students lives within walking distance of campus.

-In the past five years, the number of UBalt students living near campus has increased an amazing 134 percent.
+In the past five years, the number of UBalt students living near campus has increased 134 percent.
 That's because everything you need is right here: who wouldn't love living close to great restaurants, stores, cultural attractions and nightlife?

 There are many great housing options all around UBalt Midtown.
 If you live near campus, you'll not only be steps from classes, but also close to your friends and all the conveniences and luxuries city life provides.

 Midtown Baltimore: A Walkable Neighborhood